josiest/songwriting/songs/Next To You/lyrics.md

 I'd fallen in love with you

 ### Bridge
-~Yet since that day
+But every time that I saw you again
-~Our paths were intertwined
+You showed me a new kind of light, and I
-~And at first I didn't know how to feel
+...
-~But every time that I saw you again
+...
-~You showed me a new kind of light
+...
-~And I knew from then
+...

 ### Verse III
 Oh at each other's side